Hysterectomy is surgery to remove a woman's womb (uterus). The uterus is a hollow muscular organ that nourishes the

-After surgery, you will be given pain medicines to relieve any discomfort.
+After surgery, you will be given pain medicines.

 You may also have a tube, called a catheter, inserted into your bladder to pass urine.
-The catheter will likely be removed before you go home.
+Most of the time, the catheter is removed before leaving the hospital.

 You will be asked to get up and move around as soon as possible after surgery.
 This helps prevent blood clots from forming in your legs and speeds recovery.

 You will be asked to get up to use the bathroom as soon as you are able.
 You may return to a normal diet as soon as you can without causing nausea or vomiting.

 How long it takes you to recover depends on the type of hysterectomy.
 Average recovery times are:

 A hysterectomy will cause menopause if you also have your ovaries removed.
 Removal of the ovaries can also lead to a decreased sex drive.
 Your doctor may recommend estrogen replacement therapy.
 Discuss with your doctor the risks and benefits of this therapy.